jakechen/ds-career/selling_aiml.md

 # Part 1: Building a pipeline
-First, we establish what the potential returns on a project will be.
-Returns on investment can be divided into two buckets: increasing profits or decreasing losses aka as generating revenue vs reducing cost.
+Let's expand on the first principle that a positive ROI makes a buying from us an obvious choice, starting with breaking down identifying and calculating returns.
+Returns can be divided into two buckets based on P&L: generating revenue vs reducing cost.

-## Identifying opportunities for cost reduction
+## Opportunities for cost reduction
+- AI/ML = automation = cost reduction and efficiency improvement

+### Identification
-- Easy: What are processes that are boring, tedious, and thus prone to error?
+What are processes that are boring, tedious, and thus prone to error?
     - What tasks would humans not mind giving up once trust is established?
     - For classic ML, consider 3 second rule: what are processes that a human can do within 3 seconds?
     - For GenAI, most are comfortable now with summarization across multi-modal inputs.
 Repetitive text-based tasks can also be considered as boredom sets in and by then dataset will exist for evaluation.
 Other use cases may be considered based on trust and risk of potential harm.

-- Medium: ask the above but for the customer’s customer.
-- Hard: where is the industry going?
-Requires domain expertise
+Important: be sure to establish that increased performance should be baselined against existing processes e.g. humans, and not a hypothetical perfect future.
+Do not let perfect be the enemy of progress.

+### Calculating potential cost reduction
+- Start with cost reduction as it's often the easier one to determine since AI/ML is about automation.
+- Cost reduced = time reduced per person * people enabled.

-## Identifying opportunities for revenue generation using value chain
+## Opportunities for revenue generation using value chain
+- Logical to use value chain to extend cost reduction to customers's customers.
+- See Gemini and LLMs: $20/mo subscription

+### Identification
 - Organization/company
     - What is their business model?
 Do they sell products, services, subscriptions, something else?
         - If B2C: Who is the end customer?